appirio-tech/topcoder-app/README.md

   - Store new variables and mixins in the appropriate file in `assets/css/partials`

 JS/ES6
-  - Follow this style guide:
+  - Follow this style guide: [AngularJS style guide](https://github.com/johnpapa/angular-styleguide)

 Creating New Views/Pages
   - Todo - change the following to be relevant to this particular repo: